Frequently Asked QuestionsHere you can find the answers to the most frequently asked questions by our prospective

 What is a placement and why is it important?

 The six-month work placement is an opportunity for students to gain valuable experience in the industry.
 The work placement is not paid but includes accommodation, food and the opportunity to earn tips for guests.
 It’s important because this gives you the chance to put your training to work, get valuable experience, and an opportunity to get a permanent job offer.
 During this time you can build on your Apprentice Trails Guide walking hours and encounters and gain guiding hours to qualify as a Field Guide NQF4.
 You will have the opportunity to learn from your fellow guides, head guide and you will be able to get a work reference for this six month period.

 What is a Public Driver's Permit (PdP)?

-This is a Public Drivers Permit.
-A PrDP will allow you, as a guide, to legally transport guests on public roads as well as to cover their insurance requirements.
-You can only apply for this when you are 21 and you require this to register as a guide and be able to legally guide.
+A Public Drivers Permit (PdP) will allow you, as a guide, to legally transport guests on public roads as well as to cover insurance requirements.
+You can only apply for this when you are 21 and you require this to register as a guide and be able to legally take your guests on a safari vehicle.

 Why do I need to be 21 to be a field guide?